 Key features & benefits

-The TWINSCAN NXT:1970Ci step-and-scan system is a high-productivity, dual-stage immersion lithography tool designed for volume production 300 mm wafers at the sub 20 nm nodes.
+The TWINSCAN NXT:1970Ci step-and-scan system is a high-productivity, dual-stage immersion lithography tool designed for volume production of 300 mm wafers at mature nodes.

-By combining high productivity and excellent image resolution, the TWINSCAN NXT: 1970Ci addresses double and multiple patterning requirements, providing our customers with a cost-effective solution for the sub 20 nm nodes.
+By combining high productivity and excellent image resolution, the TWINSCAN NXT: 1970Ci addresses double and multiple patterning requirements, providing our customers with a cost-effective solution.

 In this system, novel gas lifetime extensions reduce machine downtime and reinforce proven 6 kHz ArF laser technology to provide high power to support high throughput.
 Immersion hood design improvements widen the window to optimize defectivity using low contact angle resists without topcoat.